lsingh4634426/OpenSSL-clone/doc/designs/fips_indicator.md

 There are a few places where we do not enforce key size that need to be addressed.

-- HMAC
-Which applies to all algorithms that use HMAC also.
+- HMAC  Which applies to all algorithms that use HMAC also.
 - CMAC

 ### Algorithm Transitions

 Should we remove these algorithms completely from the fips provider, or use indicators?

-- DES_EDE3_ECB
+- DES_EDE3_ECB.
 Disallowed for encryption, allowed for legacy decryption
-- DSA
+- DSA.
 Keygen and Signing are no longer approved, not sure if verify is still approved.
-- RSA Signing using PKCSV15
-Rsa self test for sign may need to change as the default pad_mode is PKCSV15 Check if saltlen needs a indicator
+- RSA Signing using PKCSV15.
+Rsa self test for sign may need to change as the default pad_mode is PKCSV15.
+Check if saltlen needs a indicator.
 Padding mode updates required in rsa_check_padding().
 Check if sha1 is allowed?
-- ECDSA B & K curves are deprecated
-It looks like these are still allowed.
+- ECDSA B & K curves are deprecated   It looks like these are still allowed.
 Are the approved?
 - ED25519/ED448 is now approved.
 - X25519/X448 is not approved currently. keygen would need an indicator if we allow it?
-- RSA Key transport
-Padding need to be changed to either not allow padding modes other than OEAP or use an indicator.
+- RSA Key transport  Padding need to be changed to either not allow padding modes other than OEAP or use an indicator.
-- RSA
-It looks like SP800-131Ar2 specifies that RSA >= 2048 is approved.
+- RSA - It looks like SP800-131Ar2 specifies that RSA >= 2048 is approved.
 Can we check with the labs what to do for the legacy verification cases since we allow >=1024.
 Would this now be unapproved?
 This would apply to rsa_kem also? rsa_keygen_pairwise_test() may need to change to do a sign/verify PCT?
-- TLS1_PRF
-If we are only trying to support TLS1.2 here then we should remove the tls1.0/1.1 code from the FIPS MODULE.
+- TLS1_PRF  If we are only trying to support TLS1.2 here then we should remove the tls1.0/1.1 code from the FIPS MODULE.

 ### Digest Checks

 Any algorithms that use a digest need to make sure that the CAVP certificate lists all supported FIPS digests otherwise an indicator is required.
-This applies to the following algorithms
+This applies to the following algorithms:

 - SSKDF
 - TLS_1_3_KDF